The Two-Parameter Brane Sigma-Model and Extended Solutions of M-Theory: The Two-Parameter Brane -model

 \section{The Two-Parameter Brane $\sigma$-model}

-We will set out the two-parameter brane $\sigma$-models and equations of motion for the symmetric spaces $\frac{SL(2,\mathbb{R})}{SO(1,1)}$ and $\frac{SL(2,\mathbb{R})}{SO(2)}$, before finding simple solutions to the equations of motion.
+We will set out the two-parameter brane $\sigma$-models and equations of motion for the symmetric spaces $\frac{SL(2,\mathbb{R})}{SO(1,1)}$ and $\frac{SL(2,\mathbb{R})}{SO(2)}$ in the vicinity of the identity, before finding simple solutions to the equations of motion.
 The embedding of the solutions in space-time will be left for the following section.